atex-community-plugins/mail-importer/README.md

     // "imageMinSize" allow you to specify the minimum size (in bytes) an image should have to import it.
     // This can be used to skip signature images.
     // "imageMinSize": 60000,

+    // "dumpFolder", when configured, is a folder where processed email will be written to (in gzip form)
+    // so it is easy to gather them for debug purposes.
+    // "dumpFolder": "",

     // The "contentTypes" allow you to specify some defaults for specific content types.
     "contentTypes": {